abixen/abixen-platform/README.md

 Before release the first version of Abixen Platform we have to finish several features, such as:

-* Improve security model
+* Improve the security model
+* Finish the Business Intelligence Service
-* Finish chart module
+* Finish the Web Content Service
 * Solve major issues
 * Perform refactor described above

-We are going to release the first version in January 2017.
+We are going to release the first version in February 2017.

 The next known plans take into account inter alia: